Vavrikus/x17-utef/README.md

 The user needs to have ROOT installed (built on 6.26/06), for running simulations Garfield++ has to be installed.
 Currently used simulation results are provided.
 Scripts have to be compiled before running:

-It is also possible to compile all of the scripts at once:

 ```bash
 cd /path/to/project/folder
 mkdir build && cd build